benweier/blizzard.js/README.md

 A Node.JS library for the Battle.net Community Platform API.

 _battlenet-api_ is my attempt to provide a simple, easy-to-use interface that is up-to-date and well-documented for access to all available Battle.net Community Platform API methods.
-You are free to use it where and how you like - I make no assumptions nor judgements about your use of the Battle.net API.
-The library doesn't perform any content checking, rate limiting, or Terms of Service enforcement.
-This is your responsibility as a developer to understand and Blizzard's responsibility to police.
+You are free to use it where and how you like as the library doesn't perform any content checking, rate limiting, or Terms of Service enforcement.

 # Install